jundalisay/sp/content/en/material/solutions/relativity.md

 ---
+heading: The Einstein Scam Part 3
-title: "How to Fix Relativity with Cartesian Relationality"
+title: "How to Replace Relativity with the Aether"
-date: 2022-05-12
+date: 2025-10-19
 image: "/graphics/physics/relationality.jpg"
 description: "We apply Gravitational Signatures to fix Einstein's Relativity"
 writer: